nicklalone/CIST_2500/09_Inferencing_Multi_Variances/day1-2.md

 We haven't really done this too much but if you remember back to chapter 8, we did a bunch of work on Interval Estimation.

 * Calculate our Margin of Error:
-We use this formula.

 <img src="/images/tmoe.png" width="100" align=middle>

 While we use x-bar here, we can also write it as d-bar, and your book does.